espoirMur/espoirMur/README.md

 :robot: Software Engineer with more than four years of experience solving problems using Python and Javascript.

 ### Occupation
-:space_invader: I work remotely as a Software and Data Engineer for a consulating firm based in Belguim.
-We are using the Travel Salesman Problem to build the next Transport Management System.
+:space_invader: I work remotely as a Software and Data Engineer for [Xeco](https://xeco.be/) a consulating firm based in Belguim.
+We are using the Travel Salesman Problem to build the next generation of Transport Management Software.

 ### Education
 :computer: Life Long leanner with a Bachelor Degree in Electrical and Computer Engineering.